-Ensure sustainability of Montana forests, rural lands, and communities through cooperative wildland fire protection, sound forest management practices,
+Ensure sustainability of Montana forests, rural lands, and communities through cooperative wildland fire protection, sound forest management practices, and by promoting a viable forest-based economy.

 The Forestry Division, headquartered in Missoula, is responsible for planning and implementing forestry and fire management programs through an extensive network of staff located in field offices across the state.
 The Forestry Division has four major functions: fire & aviation management, forestry assistance, business management, and policy, planning & outreach.
 Following is a brief description of the programs, products and services offered through the Forestry Division’s diverse programs: